Cray-HPE/uas-mgr/doc/uas_overview.md

 ### UAI Host Nodes <a name="main-concepts-hostnodes"></a>

 UAIs run on Kubernetes worker nodes.
 There is a mechanism using Kubernetes labels to prevent UAIs from running on a specific worker node, however.
 Any Kubernetes node that is not labeled to prevent UAIs from running on it is considered to be a UAI host node.
-The administrator of a given site may control the set of UAI host nodes by labeling kubernetes worker nodes appropriately.
+The administrator of a given site may control the set of UAI host nodes by labeling Kubernetes worker nodes appropriately.

 ### UAI Network Attachments (macvlans) <a name="main-concepts-netattach"></a>

-UAIs need to be able to reach compute nodes across the node managment network (NMN).
+UAIs need to be able to reach compute nodes across the node management network (NMN).
 When the compute node NMN is structured as multiple subnets, this requires routing form the UAIs to those subnets.
 The default route in a UAI goes to the public network through the customer access network (CAN) so that will not work for reaching compute nodes.
 To solve this problem, UAS installs Kubernetes network attachments within the Kubernetes `user` namespace, one of which is used by UAIs.
 The type of network attachment used on Shasta hardware for this purpose is a `macvlan` network attachment, so this is often referred to on Shasta systems as "macvlans".
 This network attachment integrates the UAI into the NMN on the UAI host node where the UAI is running and assigns the UAI an IP address on that network.
 It also installs a set of routes in the UAI that are used to reach the compute node subnets on the NMN.

 ## UAI Host Node Selection <a name="main-hostnodes"></a>